ndbroadbent/git-remove-debug/README.md

     -f, --force                      Does not prompt before deleting lines -h, --help                       Show this message

-# Deletes any debugging statements from new or changed files.
+# Deletes any debugging statements from new or changed lines.
 # Will display all of the proposed changes, and ask you to confirm before deleting.
 $ git-remove-debug